Yandex Cloud

 4. Click Process in YQ.

-5. Create a connection.
+5. Create a connection:

-• Select Service account bucket-yq-sa.
+• Select the bucket-yq-sa Service account.

 • Leave other parameters at their defaults.